Vitamin A: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-A carboxylic acid ester of retinol known as all-trans retinoic acid (ATRA), also known by various names such as tretinoin, is the most used form of vitamin A. In cultures, ATRA has been found to increase collagen synthesis (anabolism) and inhibit enzymes responsible for collagen breakdown, such as collagenase and gelatinase.
-Moreover, ATRA reduces collagen degradation caused by ultraviolet radiation.
+A carboxylic acid ester of retinol known as all-trans retinoic acid (ATRA), also known by several names such as tretinoin, is the most commonly used form of vitamin A. In culture, ATRA has been found to increase the synthesis (anabolism) of collagen and to inhibit the enzymes responsible for collagen degradation, collagenase and gelatinase.
+Additionally, ATRA reduces collagen degradation caused by ultraviolet radiation.

 Usages associés